Guide to using a wood lathe

 How to use a wood lathe

 Woodturning is under woodworking, although woodturning is more of craftwork.
-Just like other lathes, it exposes a rotating workpiece to the immobile cutting tool.
+Like other lathes, it exposes a rotating workpiece to the immobile cutting tool.
 Wood lathes can be small and straightforward.
 Lathes do not work only in woodturning but metalwork.
 And a pulley system controls speed.
 It is less potent than metal lathes.

 How to use a lathe